 In 1847 an unnamed parish priest sent an unusual request to Placide Cappeau, the commissioner of wines in a small French town: “You are well known for your poems.
 Would you consider writing a poem for our Christmas mass?”
 Cappeau was both intrigued and honored, and he soon penned an essay called Cantique de Noel.

 Cappeau felt that his poem was more worthy of a song, than just merely a poem, so he turned to his friend Adolphe Adams.
 Adams was a classically trained musician, but he was also a Jew.
-Adams said to Cappeau, “You’re asking me to write a melody for a poem that celebrates a man I do not view as the Son of God, and a poem that celebrates a day I do not celebrate?”
+Adams said to Cappeau, “You’re asking me to write a melody for a poem that celebrates a Man I do not view as the Son of God, and a poem that celebrates a day I do not celebrate?”
 But because his friend Cappeau had requested it, he gave it his best effort.
-Three weeks later, Cantique de Noel was first heard for the first at the Christmas Eve midnight mass.
+Three weeks later, Cantique de Noel was first heard at the Christmas Eve midnight mass.

 During the build-up to the American Civil War, an abolitionist named John Dwight was especially moved by a line in Cantique de Noel: “Chains shall He break, for the slave is our brother, and in His name all oppression shall cease.”
 Dwight published his version of Cantique de Noel in his abolitionist magazine with the new title O Holy Night.
 The song quickly caught on in America.

 The opening words of O Holy Night speak to our hearts today, as much as they did to those present at the First Advent—long lay the world in sin and error pining, till He appeared and the soul felt its worth.
 To pine for something means to long painfully for something just out of our reach.
-It’s what the psalmist in ancient Israel capture too when he wrote, My soul yearns, even faints, for the courts of the Lord; my heart and my flesh cry out for the living God (Psalm 84:2).
+It’s what the psalmist in ancient Israel captured too when he wrote, My soul yearns, even faints, for the courts of the Lord; my heart and my flesh cry out for the living God (Psalm 84:2).
 There is a longing in all of us to know the Lord!

 That’s why Christ’s First Advent is such a blessed, joyous event!
 In the second stanza we sing—In all our trials born to be our Friend; He knows our need, to our weakness is no stranger.
-Indeed the writer of Hebrews tells us why Jesus was born as a human (Hebrews 2:14-18), and why we can approach him confidently (4:15-16).
+Indeed the writer of Hebrews tells us why Jesus was born as a human (Hebrews 2:14-18), and why we can approach Him confidently (4:15-16).

-Then the third stanza of O Holy Night begins to tells us how we live out the at-onement every day by loving one another, enjoying His peace, living free and helping others get free too, singing joyfully to God day after night after day after night!
+Then the third stanza of O Holy Night begins to tell us how we live out the at-onement every day by loving one another, enjoying His peace, living free and helping others get free too, singing joyfully to God day after night after day after night!